White Beaked Dolphin Facts

 White Beaked Dolphin Distribution, Habitat, and Ecology

-It inhabits the upper layers of the ocean and normally stays at depths of less than 3,300 ft (1,000 m).
-This dolphin is rather social, and usually, travels in groups of 8-10 individuals.
+It also inhabits the upper layers of the ocean and normally stays at depths of less than 3,300 ft (1,000 m).
+This dolphin evolved as rather social, and usually travels in groups of 8-10 individuals.

 It is also an especially relevant fact that the species is now protected by the Agreement on the Conservation of Small Cetaceans of the Baltic, North East Atlantic, Irish and North Seas (ASCOBANS).